 New Mexico green chili powder (you may not be able to find it if not that is ok it is still good without although it won't be New Mexican Pork!)

-garlic powder
+paprika garlic powder salt pepper

 sage